Spenz7/SC2006_SWE/README.md

 Real-time price suggestions using Data.gov resale API

-OTP-secured registration using Twilio SMS
+OTP-secured registration using Twilio SMS, note that due to Twilio free-account limitations, only 1 phone number works (Use 93898718, Spencer's phone number) for account registration

 Integrated dashboards for both agents and sellers